-In relation to insurance benefits, Terminal Illness means that you are suffering from a sickness or injury that is likely to result in your death within 12 months.
-If you are under age 65 and at the date of certification have a Death Benefit, subject to providing all the required documentation to support your claim and approval by the Trustee and Insurer, which includes certification of the Terminal Illness by the two Doctors (as defined in the Definitions section), you will be paid a Terminal Illness benefit.
+A Terminal Illness means that you are suffering from a sickness or injury that is likely to result in your death within 12 months.
+If you are under age 65 and at the date of certification have a Death Benefit, subject to providing all the required documentation to support your claim and approval by the Trustee and Insurer, which includes certification of the Terminal Illness by the two Medical Practitioners (as defined in the Definitions section), you will be paid a Terminal Illness benefit.

-The benefit paid is the amount of your Additional Accumulation account balance, less the Offset Account (if any) plus the amount of your Death Benefit in force at the most recent certification (subject to a maximum insured component of \$3,000,000).
+The benefit paid is the amount of your Additional Accumulation account balance, less the Offset Account (if any) plus the amount of your Death Benefit in force at the most recent certification (up to a maximum of \$3,000,000).